 In the incredulous words of ‘Talking Heads’ ironically titled, “Once in a Lifetime” song, “Good God…….what have I done?”
 As I sit here trembling from nervous energy, I’m excited, ecstatic, nervous and bricking it, all at the same time in countering waves.
-I’ve just placed a deposit on a once in a lifetime bike, one which will be the head of the collection.
+I’ve just placed a deposit on a once in a lifetime bike.
 A bike that I was smitten with from the first time I clapped eyes on a picture of one…may soon be turning into a reality.

 I am a huge fan of Massimo Tamburini.
 It runs much deeper than this though, there’s an aura of energy that radiates from his machines, one that ignites the kindred soul within, an affinity for what he set out to achieve and an admiration for his engineering execution to meet those big visions that he dreamed for himself.
 I share this empathic bond with the great man when in the presence of his works.
 It’s about having an appreciation for his engineering prowess, always pushing the envelope and breaking with convention for nothing more pure or sincere than a love for the pursuit of excellence and beauty on a granular level.